secretstartups/handbook/people-group/promotions-transfers/index.html.md

 - **Collaboration**: Cross-functional lens for feedback and calibration
 - **Results**: Business justification, scope, and team member results are demonstrated and documented to support promotions
-- **Efficiency**: Consistency and scalability in our promotion processes by bi-annual planning and calibration.
+- **Efficiency**: Consistency and scalability in our promotion processes by twice per year planning and calibration.
 The planning and calibration timing considers existing programs and cycles for the business and aims to embed promotions into cadences where they best align for efficiency.
 - **Diversity, Inclusion, and Belonging**: Fairness and equity reflected through a consistent approach and documentation to promotions at all levels in the organization and supported by our [job frameworks](/company/team/structure/) and Total Rewards [URG](/handbook/total-rewards/compensation/compensation-review-cycle/review-cycle-inputs/#underrepresented-group-audit) audit
 - **Iteration**: Process is improved each cycle.
 In FY23, we moved to quarterly promotions with calibration and updated our processes and metrics accordingly.
-In FY24, we moved to a bi-annual promotion cadence to ensure efficiency and scalability in our process as the business continues to grow.
+In FY24, we moved to a twice per year promotion cadence to ensure efficiency and scalability in our process as the business continues to grow.
 - **Transparency**: Clarity and efficacy of promotion metrics, budget, and guidelines, in addition to transparency in promotion justification through internally public promotion documents.